arlindomatias/arlindomatias/README.md

 - I'm a wet lab scientist currently learning dry lab skills
 - See some of my projects in the "projects" repository
-- See my website for mor information: sites.google.com/view/arlindomatias
+- See my [website](sites.google.com/view/arlindomatias) for mor information